-I am a Korean IT engineer working in a Japanese company with highly skilled professional 1(b).I want to quit the company and start my IT venture, what should I do?
+I am a Korean IT engineer working in a Japanese company with highly skilled professional 1(b).I want to start my IT venture, what should I do?

 You can choose “Business Manager VISA, Highly skilled professional 2 VISA or Permanent residency” to start your business.